DIY Cold Brew Concentrate-Make it at Home

 A paper coffee filter or fine nut milk bag work best for straining coffee.
 I find paper works the best and provides a nice clear coffee with little to no residue.

 A nut milk bag is a great eco-friendly (re-usable) option but can be difficult to keep clean.
 Coffee tends to get caught in the seams.
-I don’t recommend cotton bags, as even after repeated washing I find my coffee tastes a little like fabric.
+I don’t recommend cotton bags, as even after repeated washing I find my coffee tastes a little like chewing on a washcloth.

 Read more about the best coffee filter bags